zhanghengdev/awesome-video-object-detection/README.md

 #### Detect to Track and Track to Detect
 - **Date**: 11 Oct 2017
 - **Arxiv**: https://arxiv.org/abs/1710.03958
+- **Motivation**: Smoothing the final bounding box predictions across time.
+- **Summary**: Proposing a ConvNet architecture that solves detection and tracking problems jointly and applying a Viterbi algorithm to link the detections across time.
 - **Performance**: 79.8% mAP on ImageNet VID validation.
 - **Code**: https://github.com/feichtenhofer/Detect-Track